pykello/arunos/README.md

 Currently, the OS is able to communicate with serial I/O port uart0, and provides a simple shell which have few commands.
-To see the commands supported, you can run help in the shell.
+To see the commands supported, you can run "help" in the shell.

 Compiling